 We’ve all had that moment where we have to talk about something that we’d much rather avoid discussing.
 It makes you feel sick to your stomach, jittery, and more than a little bit frightened.
 Unfortunately, these conversations need to happen, and you may run into them more than you’d like to.
 But once they’re over, you can move on and forward.

-Think about it, are you avoiding a conversation that is holding you back.
+Think about it, are you avoiding a conversation that is holding you back?
 Are you stuck in a relationship you don’t know how to get out of?
-Do you feel you deserve a promotion but you’re afraid to ask?
-Or, you’re afraid to quit and look for a better job?
+Do you feel you deserve a promotion but are afraid to ask?
+Or are you afraid to quit and look for a better job?

-If you’re avoiding one of those, or other, uncomfy conversations, you might be stuck in a holding pattern that’s not allowing you to grow and be the person you can be.
+If you’re avoiding one of those or other uncomfortable conversations, you might be stuck in a holding pattern that’s not allowing you to grow and be the person you can be.

-To help get you “unstuck” and moving forward and also being the best person you can be, we’ve got some tips to help you get through the conversation and onto the next chapter.
+To help get you “unstuck” and moving forward, we’ve got some tips to help you get through the conversation and onto the next chapter.

 Use these tips to help you get through those conversations that you would rather avoid than have.
 You know you have to have them, you know you’ll feel better once you do, but it’s getting through it that’s the difficult part.

 This step doesn’t apply to everyone, some people know exactly what they need to say, and there are some people who haven’t yet identified what’s holding them back.
 If you know what you’re facing, move on to the next step.

 If you feel stuck and like something is keeping you in a holding pattern, it’s time to look deeply at your life and determine where the sticking point is.

 2. What Will Happen If You Have the Conversation?